ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 ![](/wiki/Tournaments/MWC/2026_7K/img/mwc7k2026-banner.jpg)

-The zenith of osu!mania 7K competition is back in full swing.
-As top players reconvene once more after a long year of rest, so have all the spectators not willing to miss out on the start of the tournament.
-Let's hope for the matches to come to bring their fair share of hype moments and aura.
-Spoiler alert, Round of 32 has more than delivered on that regard!
+After a long year of rest, top players have reconvened once more and so have all the spectators not willing to miss out on the starting matches.
+If you were hoping for early hype moments, then spoiler alert: the Round of 32 has more than delivered on that regard!

-Participation and interest in the event was at an all-time high, with **319 registrations** and **45 (valid) teams** taking part in what it may very well be the most competitive year of the 7K World Cup ever.
+Participation reached an all-time high with **319 registrations** and **45 (valid) teams** taking part in what may very well be the most competitive year of the 7K World Cup ever.
 This is a far cry from 2024 and 2023, whose bracket stages began at Round of 24 and 16, respectively.

-With the introduction out of the way, let's begin this year's recaps by spotlighting the very best moments of Round of 32, as well as some worthwhile highlights from Qualifiers.
+Now, with the introduction out of the way, let's begin this year's recaps by spotlighting the very best moments and highlights of the Round of 32 and Qualifiers.

 We're also fortunate enough to have the support of ADD_CREDITS_HERE who have been of great help to make this year's video recaps possible.
 Please look forward to their weekly recap in video form if you prefer a different medium!